 For optimal setup, you'll want multiple fans mounted within your case, and they are used to accomplish two things.
 These fans either bring in colder room temperature air from the outside of the case towards the hot components or they are used to expel hot air from the interior the case, outward.

-Where Are The Best Fan Placements For Maximum Airflow?
+Where Are The Best Case Fans Placement For Maximum Airflow?

 This is a great question, and it depends on some variables that will differ on a situation basis, but according to an in-depth test completed by Luke from Linus Tech Tips, the optimal setup for maximum airflow would be two fans in the front of the case, one fan in the rear and two fans mounted on the top of the case.